Skip to main content

 Compile Code

-When you are done adding your code snippets, you can compile it to ensure there are no compilation errors.
-To do so, click the Compile Code button.
+When you are done adding your code snippets, you can compile it to ensure there are no compilation errors and that your code can be transformed into something that can execute when your app is running.

 compile-errors.png